 This particular store always has lots of staff on the floor during the day, and they’re all quite friendly.
 While that might make the store more pleasant for a lot of people, I hate it.
 I’ve been shopping there a long time and recognize many of the staff, and occasionally with particularly vigorous greeters I’ll stop and pretend to be absorbed in looking at something to avoid having to interact with them.
 Yes, I am that asocial.

-The store charges for plastic bags, and you have to enter in how many you’ve used.
-For some reason I can’t just look at the bagging area and instantly how many I’ve used.
+The store charges for plastic bags, and you have to enter how many you’ve used.
+For some reason, I can’t just look at the bagging area and instantly see how many I’ve used.
 Unless there’s only one bag, I have to count by physically pointing at each bag.
 One-two-three.
 I’m not sure why I can’t do that basic task completely in my head, but it is what it is.